Skip to main content

 BreadcrumbListBreadcrumb trail in URL lineAny multi-level siteLow but improves UX

 What this means for you: Start with the schema type that matches your primary content.
 An e-commerce site should prioritise Product schema.
-A blog should start with Article and FAQPage.
+A blog should start with Article schema.
 A local business needs LocalBusiness schema first.
+Note that FAQPage and HowTo schema no longer produce visible rich results in Google Search (removed in 2026 and 2023 respectively), though the markup remains valid and may still aid content comprehension.

 JSON-LD vs Microdata vs RDFa